Create Accessible PDFs

-- Turn on “Highlight Content” to view where tagged items are on the page.
+- You can turn on “Highlight Content” to view the corresponding tagged items on the page.
 Right click on any tag > Highlight Content.

-- If any elements are missing tags, add them by opening the Accessibility Sidebar (View > Tools > Accessibility)
+- If any elements are missing tags (that is, if they don’t appear at all in the Tags Panel), add tags to them by opening the Accessibility Sidebar (View > Tools > Accessibility)